StephaneMoriceau/learning-library/workshops/container-native-development/LabGuide500-Linux.md

   `git checkout 7c05ce3`

 - The default chart will install fn as a private service inside your cluster with ephemeral storage, to configure a public endpoint and persistent storage you should look at values.yaml and modify the default settings.
-An example for Oracle Cloud Infrastructure is here.
-Specify the parameters for Oracle Cloud Infrastructure by modifying the `values.yaml` file using this command:
+Specify the settings for Oracle Cloud Infrastructure by modifying the `values.yaml` file using this command:

   `awk '/annotations/{c++;if(c == 1 || c ==2) {sub("annotations: {}", "annotations: service.beta.kubernetes.io\/oci-load-balancer-shape: 400Mbps")}}1' fn/values.yaml > fn/values.yml`